DiUS/pact-workshop-jvm/README.md

 Failures:

-0) Verifying a pact between Our Little Consumer and Our Provider - a request for json data Given data count > 0 returns a response which has a matching body
+0) Verifying a pact between Our Little Consumer and Our Provider - a request for json dataVerifying a pact between Our Little Consumer and Our Provider - a request for json data Given data count > 0 returns a response which has a matching body
-      $.body -> Expected date='2013-08-16T15:31:20+10:00' but was missing
+      $ -> Expected date='2013-08-16T15:31:20+10:00' but was missing

         Diff:

             "test": "NO",
         -    "date": "2013-08-16T15:31:20+10:00",
         -    "count": 100
-        +    "validDate": "2017-05-22T10:39:28.137",
+        +    "validDate": "2018-04-05T17:20:55.021",
         +    "count": 1000
         }

-      $.body.count -> Expected 100 but received 1000
+      $.count -> Expected 100 but received 1000

-:providers:springboot-provider:pactVerify_Our Provider FAILED
-:providers:springboot-provider:stopProvider

 FAILURE: Build failed with an exception.